aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 Each constructor is tried, in the order configured, until one succeeds.

-If no constructor succeeds, the record cannot be written.
+If no constructor succeeds, the beacon is not included in the record.

 If no constructors are configured, a default constructor is generated, which is all of the configured parts, in their configured order,